jonathanmli/Avalon-LLM/README.md

-# From Text to Tactic: Evaluating LLMs Playing the Game of Avalon
+# AvalonBench: Evaluating LLMs Playing the Game of Avalon

 This is the official code of **Avalon-Bench** for paper [From Text to Tactic: Evaluating LLMs Playing the Game of Avalon](https://browse.arxiv.org/pdf/2310.05036.pdf).
 Based on [AgentBench](https://github.com/THUDM/AgentBench), we support **Multi-Agent** play of **The Resistance: Avalon**, a popular board game that requires the ability of *deductive reasoning*, *coordinate and collaborate*, and *skill of deception*.